 Decoding the symbols on clothing labels can feel a lot like taking a test—one that you definitely don't want to fail.
 Here's what you need to know to pass with flying colors:

 1. The machine wash symbol refers to the temperature that should be used to wash the item.
 If the symbol contains one dot, you wash in cold, two dots, you wash in warm, and three dots, you wash in hot.
 If there is an X over the symbol, head to your nearest dry cleaners.

 2. The bleach symbol refers to whether or not you should use chlorine bleach.
 If it's a plain white triangle, proceed with caution, if there is an X over it, then steer clear!

 3. The tumble dry symbol refers to drying methods.
 A white circle indicates you can use any heat, one dot means use a low temperature, two dots, normal temperature, and three dots means high temperature.

 4. The dry clean symbol indicates just that: whether or not you need to dry clean the piece.
 If you see a big X, that's your cue to use the washing machine.

 Prep: Separate and Treat

 Separate your laundry into four piles: whites, lights, darks, and delicates.
-(Note: if you want to reduce the amount of loads, you can combine whites and lights.)
+(Note: If you want to reduce the number of loads, you can combine whites and lights.)